-Paragraphs 30.a.
-(1)-(3): This information will be supplied by the System.
+Paragraph 40(a) - (b): The information required is to be supplied by the System.

-Paragraph 30.a.
-(4): The data required regarding the membership of the System were furnished by the System.
+Paragraph 40(c): The data required regarding the membership of the System were furnished by the System.
 The following table summarizes the membership of the System as of July 1, 2019, the date of the valuation used to determine the June 30, 2019 Total Pension Liability.